JetBrains/kotlin-web-site/pages/docs/reference/inline-classes.md

 ## Members

 Inline classes support some functionality of regular classes.
-In particular, they are allowed to declare properties, functions and have *init*{: .keyword } blocks:
+In particular, they are allowed to declare properties, functions and, starting with Kotlin 1.4.30, to have *init*{: .keyword } blocks:

 <div class="sample" markdown="1" theme="idea" data-min-compiler-version="1.3">